artem-maslov/artem-maslov/README.md

 ## Hello world ✌

 My name is Artem, glad to see you on my page!
-Right now I'm a junior Data Analyst, but I aspire to become a real professional.

 </div>
 <br>